hackclub/hackclub/drumpad/README.md

   background-color: #fff;
   height: 100%;
   width: 100%;

-  /* To learn more about the CSS flex box, check out the hacking section */
   display: flex;
   flex-direction: column;
   justify-content: center;
   align-items: center;

-  /* To learn more about the overflow property, check out the hacking section */
   overflow: hidden;

-  /* To learn more about the font-family property, check out the hacking section */
   font-family: sans-serif;
 }
 ```